utyvert/utyvert/README.md

 # 💫 About Me:
-👨‍💻 I’m currently working for Symphony (symphonyos.co).
-I am also working on Arches (an SaaS for franchises) and Spark (an AI-enabled dating app).<br>🚀 My last project was SeeQR, an Open Source SQL Database Analytics and Schema Editing Developer Tool (https://github.com/open-source-labs/SeeQR/)<br>🎒 Founded ReplayLA<br> ✉️ You can contact me at utkarshuppal@gmail.com
+👨‍💻 I’m currently a senior software engineer for TreviPay.
+I am also working on Arches (an SaaS for franchises).<br>🚀 My last project was SeeQR, an Open Source SQL Database Analytics and Schema Editing Developer Tool (https://github.com/open-source-labs/SeeQR/)<br>🎒 Founded ReplayLA<br> ✉️ You can contact me at utkarshuppal@gmail.com

 ## 🌐 Socials: